brotatotes/bht-automation/bht gen 3/Acts/Chapter 6/Acts 6 4 bht.md

 # Acts 6:4 Commentary Help Text

 ## BHT:
-The apostles recognized that their most important task was to dedicate themselves entirely to prayer and the ministry of the word.
-They understood that no one else could fulfill this responsibility on their behalf, and they viewed it as the noblest aspect of their work.
-They were fully committed to public prayer and preaching, never allowing themselves to be distracted by worldly concerns or the immediate needs of the church.
-Prayer and preaching were their primary focus, as they steadfastly continued in these endeavors, recognizing their significant role in their ministry.
+The apostles recognized the ministry of the word as their noblest portion, their primary occupation.
+They gave themselves continually to prayer and steadfastly persisted in their mission, understanding the need to separate from worldly concerns and attend to the spiritual needs of the world.
+By devoting themselves wholly to prayer and preaching, they demonstrated their commitment to this vital work, seeking the Lord's blessing for fruitful labor.
+Their undivided attention to the gospel and the message of eternal life showcased their complete dedication to this sacred calling.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "This is the noblest portion of the work."
-2. "No bishop can delegate to another."
+2. "No bishop can delegate [the ministry of the word] to another."
 3. "Being himself occupied in more important matters."

 ### Jamieson-Fausset-Brown: